Who Needs Non-Standard Auto Insurance?

 2. Keep continuous coverage — no lapses Any gap in coverage can reset your risk classification.
 If you no longer own a vehicle, consider a non-owner car insurance policy to stay continuously insured affordably.
 Some insurers recognize the 180-day mark of continuous coverage as an early improvement threshold.

-3. Fulfill your SR-22 or FR-44 requirement Most states require SR-22 filing for three years after a qualifying violation — Texas is an exception at two years.
-Any policy lapse during this period restarts the clock.
-Once your SR-22 period ends, you're eligible to shop more broadly.
-See our full guide on SR-22 requirements and costs for a detailed breakdown.
+3. Fulfill your SR-22 or FR-44 requirement Most states require SR-22 filing for three years after a qualifying violation.
+However, Oregon updated its SR-22 duration to just one year for uninsured-driving convictions effective January 2026.
+Eight states — including Delaware, New York, and Pennsylvania — don't require SR-22 at all.
+Any policy lapse during your filing period restarts the clock.
+See our full guide on SR-22 requirements and costs for a complete breakdown.
 Drivers dealing with license suspension should also understand how reinstatement requirements interact with SR-22 timelines.

-5. Improve your credit score Since poor credit can nearly double or more your premium in many states, even modest credit improvement can meaningfully reduce your rate — or help you qualify for a standard policy.
+5. Improve your credit score Since poor credit can add 50–100% or more to your premium in many states, even modest credit improvement can meaningfully reduce your rate — or help you qualify for a standard policy.
 The underwriting process used by insurers weighs credit heavily in states that allow it, making this one of the highest-leverage levers available.
+Note: five states now ban credit-based insurance scoring entirely.

-6. Shop quotes annually As violations age off your record (typically at the 3- and 5-year marks), shop quotes from standard carriers.
+7. Shop quotes annually As violations age off your record (typically at the 3- and 5-year marks), shop quotes from standard carriers.
 You may qualify for a significantly lower rate without realizing it.
 Drivers currently in the assigned risk pool should pay particular attention to this step.
+You may also want to review cheap car insurance options as your profile improves.

 | Milestone | Timeframe | Impact on Insurance |